 Patrick Hughes invented reverse perspective.
 He made his first reverse perspective work, Sticking-out Room, in 1964 and began fully exploring shaped boards and ‘reverspective’ in 1985.
 Latterly, there have been a number of people, around the world, imitating his work.
 Some acknowledge Patrick’s invention, others do not.

 Individuals have been prosecuted for plagiarism.

 Reverspective Limited has no association with these copiers and regularly searches for and pursues plagiarists.

-Mikhail Dolzenkov The latest copycat and cheapjack imposter.
+Mikhail Dolzenkov The latest copycat imposter.
 This Russian creep closely imitates Hughes’ideas and thereby steals them.
 He is an intellectual thief and should be arrested.

 Norman Cook He gives honour to Patrick Hughes, where it is due.

 Virgil Dizon Awful perspective, awful paintings, he should give up art and take up bee-keeping.
 A know-nothing who thinks he is interesting but he is not.